-Administrators can perform all of the actions that an agent can do.
+Administrators can do all of the actions that agents can do.

 The account owner is a type of administrator.
 The account name is associated with this person's name, usually the person who created the account.
 There can only be one account owner; however, account ownership can be reassigned by the account owner to another administrator if needed.
 The account owner has access to areas of Zendesk Support that other administrators do not, for example:

 - Billing and payment management